Pārśvanātha: Historicity

-Pārśvanātha is the earliest Jaina tīrthaṅkara who is acknowledged as probably a historical figure.
+Pārśvanātha is the earliest Jaina tīrthaṅkara who is acknowledged by scholars as a likely historical figure.
 Historians consider that he may have lived between c.
-8th to 6th century BCE, founding a proto-Jaina ascetic community which subsequently got revived and reformed by Mahāvīra (6th or 5th century BCE).
+8th to 6th century BCE, founding a proto-Jain ascetic community which was subsequently revived and reformed by Mahāvīra (6th or 5th century BCE).

 According to some scholars, Jainism's origin as a distinctive system can be traced to him, although possibly drawing upon earlier existing doctrines.
-According to Paul Dundas, Jaina texts such as section 31 of Isibhasiyam (a description of his teachings, which may be historical) provide circumstantial evidence that he lived in ancient India.
+According to Paul Dundas, Jain texts such as section 31 of the Isibhasiyam (a description of his teachings, which may be historical) provide circumstantial evidence that he lived in ancient India.
 Historians such as Hermann Jacobi have accepted him as a historical figure because his Caturyāma Dharma (Four Vows) are mentioned in Buddhist texts.
-In the Manorathapurani, a Buddhist commentary on the Anguttara Nikaya, Vappa, the Buddha's uncle, was a follower of Pārśvanātha.
+In the Manorathapurani, a Buddhist commentary on the Anguttara Nikaya, Vappa, the Buddha's uncle, was a follower of Pārśvanātha.The Buddhist book Manorathapurani, mentions the names of many lay men and women as followers of the Parsvanatha tradition and among them is the name of Vappa, the uncle of Gautama Buddha.
+In fact it is mentioned in the Buddhist literature that Gautama Buddha himself practiced penance according to the Jaina way (probably Parsvanath ascetism) before he propounded his new religion.

 There may be a "historical nucleus" within the traditional accounts of his life, although these hagiographic writings are otherwise considered later, legendary, and not historically reliable.
 (Note: Having compiled the traditional accounts about Pārśvanātha, states Glasenapp, it is the historian's approach "to try to obtain an approximate idea of his life and his teachings from the scanty material which stands the test of a critical examination", but there remain many uncertainties.